AurorusX/ChatAppBackend/README.md

 3. Install dependencies:
    - For the Angular front-end, navigate to the `ClientApp` directory and run `npm install`.
    - For the .NET Core back-end, run `dotnet restore`.
-4. Configure the database connection in the `appsettings.json` file.
-5. Build the solution: `dotnet build`.
+4. Build the solution: `dotnet build`.
-6. Run the application: `dotnet run`.
+5. Run the application: `dotnet run`.

 ## Usage